-Issue price 100% plus accrued interest, if any, from June 3, 2009.
+Issue price 100% plus accrued interest, if any, from June , 2009.

-Interest 4.375% per year.
-Interest will accrue from June 3, 2009 and will be payable semiannually in arrears on June 1 and described under "Description of notes-Events of default."

-$\hbox{ December 1 of each year, beginning December 1, 2009.
-We will pay additional interest, if any, under the circumstances } \\$ default").
+Interest % per year.
+Interest will accrue from June , 2009 and will be payable semiannually in arrears on June 1 and December 1 of each year, beginning December 1, 2009.
+We will pay additional interest, if any, under the circumstances described under "Description of notes-Events of default."

-All references to interest in this summary of the offering and the "Description of notes" section of this prospectus supplement are deemed to include additional interest, if any, that accrues in connection with our failure to comply with our reporting obligations under the indenture governing the notes, if applicable (as described under "Description of notes-Events of during any fiscal quarter commencing after July 31, 2009, if the last reported sale price of the common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter is greater than or equal to 130% of the applicable conversion price on each applicable trading day;
+All references to interest in this summary of the offering and the "Description of notes" section of this prospectus supplement are deemed to include additional interest, if any, that accrues in connection with our failure to comply with our reporting obligations under the indenture governing the notes, if applicable (as described under "Description of notes-Events of default").